adokter/vol2bird/INSTALL.md

     && apt-get install -y git && apt-get install -y libgsl-dev && apt-get install -y libbz2-dev
 # On Mac OSX Macports (https://www.macports.org/) can be used to install dependencies:
 sudo port selfupdate
-sudo port install python27 zlib hdf5 libproj4 proj47 libconfuse py27-numpy gsl bzip2 flex
+sudo port install python27 zlib hdf5 libproj4 proj49 libconfuse py27-numpy gsl bzip2 flex

 # On Mac OSX, install XCode command line tools
 # this adds the gcc compiler for compiling C and C++ code
 xcode-select --install
-# Note on Jan 2021:
+# Note Jan 2021:
 # some Mac users have noticed compatability issues between the latest XCode version 12
 # and the libtorch library required for the MistNet segmentation model, and had
 # to downgrade to Xcode version 11